Progressive Brain Disorder - Overview

 Social isolation: As the disease progresses, people with dementia may have difficulty with communication and social interactions.
 This can lead to social isolation and loneliness, which can impact their mental health and well-being.

 These complications can impact the person's quality of life and require specialized interventions to manage.
-It is important for caregivers and healthcare professionals to be aware of these complications and provide appropriate support and care to improve the person's quality of life.
+Caregivers and healthcare professionals need to be aware of these complications and provide appropriate support and care to improve the person's quality of life.

 Diagnosis for Dementia